 - Context Free

 - Written mainly in C++.
 Uses a Context-free grammar.
 See how to, or some examples and the gallery.

 - vvvv (Windows only but you can use Bootcamp or Wine)

 - Nodebox and NodeBox2 (Python)

-- See some examples and the nice tutorial.
+- Lacking a clear distinction between/rationale for the two versions, but see some examples and the nice tutorial.